Codecademy/docs/content/java/concepts/date/date.md

   - `.toString()`: Returns a string representation of the Date object.
 The default format is not very readable or localized.
   - `SimpleDateFormat` class (from java.text package): Allows formatting and parsing of dates using patterns.
 - Comparing dates:
-  - `before`(Date when): Checks if the Date object is before the specified date.
+  - `.before(Date when)`: Checks if the Date object is before the specified date.
   - `after`(Date when): Checks if the Date object is after the specified date.
   - `compareTo`(Date anotherDate): Compares the Date object with another Date object.